 - Believe it or not, some brands of baby wipes — Huggies, for instance — can be laundered and reused as dust cloths and cleaning rags for when you straighten up.
 It probably goes without saying, but only “mildly” soiled wipes should be considered candidates for laundering.

 - Periodically shaking out your keyboard is a good way to get rid of the dust and debris that gathers underneath and in between the keys.
 But that’s just half the job.
 Use a baby wipe to remove the dirt, dried spills, and unspecified gunk that builds up on the keys themselves.
 Make sure to turn off the computer or unplug the keyboard before you wipe the keys.
+See more uses for baby wipes.

 - Are you frustrated to see dust fly back onto your television screen, or other plastic surfaces, right after cleaning them?
 To eliminate the static cling that attracts dust, simply dampen your dust cloth with fabric softener straight from the bottle and dust as usual.

 - Clean glass tables, shower doors, and other hard surfaces, and repel dust with liquid fabric softener.
 Mix 1 part softener into 4 parts water and store in a squirt bottle, such as an empty dishwashing liquid bottle.
 Apply a little solution to a clean cloth, wipe the surface, and then polish with a dry cloth.
+See more uses for fabric softening liquid.

 Fabric Softener Sheets